hstreamdb/cloud-docs/docs/manage-subscriptions/delete-a-subscription.md

 This page describes how to delete a subscription.

-## Delete a subscription in Subscriptions page
+## Delete a subscription on the Subscriptions page

-1. Go into the **Subscriptions** page.
+1. Go to the **Subscriptions** page.
 2. Move the mouse to the subscription you want to delete and hover the **More** button.
-3. Click **Delete** button to open the confirmation dialog.
+3. Click the **Delete** button to open the confirmation dialog.
-4. Confirm the deletion by clicking **Confirm** button in the dialog.
+4. Confirm the deletion by clicking the **Confirm** button in the dialog.

-## Delete a subscription in Subscription Details page
+## Delete a subscription on Subscription Details page

-1. Go into the details page of the subscription you want to delete.
+1. Go to the details page of the subscription you want to delete.
-2. Click **Delete** button to open the confirmation dialog.
+2. Click the **Delete** button to open the confirmation dialog.
-3. Confirm the deletion by clicking **Confirm** button in the dialog.
+3. Confirm the deletion by clicking the **Confirm** button in the dialog.